Pylons/pyramid_cookbook/configuration/whirlwind_tour.rst

 imperative method calls.

-For more information about ``config.include()`` and creating extensible applications, see :ref:`advconfig_narr` in the Pyramid narrative documenation.
+For more information about ``config.include()`` and creating extensible applications, see :ref:`advconfig_narr` and :ref:`extending_chapter` in the Pyramid narrative documenation.
+For more information about creating directives, see :ref:`extconfig_narr`.